Melanesian mythology: Myths of origins and the deluge

 According to Dixon's classification, the mythology of his "Melanesian" area (i.e. the area peopled by Oceanic-speaking populations) is characterized by the almost total lack of myths relating to the origin of the world.
 With one or two exceptions, the Earth seems to be regarded as having always existed in more or less the same form as today.

 In the Admiralty Islands, a portion of the population believed that once there was nothing but a widespread sea.
-One myth states that in this sea swam a great serpent, who, wanting a place where he might rest, called out, "Let the reef rise!", and the reef rose out of the ocean and became dry land.
-Another version states that a man and a woman, after having floating in the sea, climbed upon a piece of driftwood, and floated more until the waters retreated, and barren and desolate land appeared; whereupon they planted trees and created foods of various sorts.

-In New Britain, among the coastal tribes of the Gazelle Peninsula, a there is a story telling of the fishing of the land from the bottom of the sea, a task which was accomplished by the two culture hero brothers, To-Kabinana and To-Karvuvu.
+One myth states that a great serpent commanded a reef to rise to form the first area of dry land.
+Another origin myth entails a man and a woman floating in the sea on a piece of driftwood until the waters retreated, upon which they began to reside on dry land.
+In New Britain, among the coastal tribes of the Gazelle Peninsula, the two culture hero brothers, To-Kabinana and To-Karvuvu fished dry land from the bottom of the sea.
 The same story in slightly greater detail is found also in the southern New Hebrides.

-This conception of a primeval sea is found widely in central Polynesia, Micronesia, and Indonesia, but appears in only in the northern parts of Melanesia, where contact with non-Melanesian peoples would theoretically be expected.
+The concept of a primeval sea is found widely in central Polynesia, Micronesia, and Indonesia, but appears only in the northern parts of Melanesia, where contact with non-Melanesian peoples would theoretically be expected.
 A much closer affiliation with Polynesia is shown in another class of origin-myths.